MicrosoftLearning/MB-230-Dynamics365forCustomerService/readme.md

-# MB-230 - Microsoft Dynamics 365 for Customer Service
+# MB-230 - Microsoft Dynamics 365 Customer Service

 - **[Download Latest Student Handbook and AllFiles Content](https://learningdownloadcenter.microsoft.com/)**
 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)